-The need for diversity in genomic datasets
+The importance of diversity in genomic datasets

 We look at a recent prostate cancer study that highlights the importance of inclusivity in genomic studies